 - Punctuality, dependability, and time management skills

 There is a strong interest among our youth to learn to cook and work in the food industry.
-To meet this demand, the Campus Industries Program was created and with it, the Campus Café.
+To meet this demand, the Campus Industries Program was created and with it, the Little Flower Café.

 Each participant is required to take a food safety course and maintain food procedures and techniques.
 The programs are an essential part of the curricula and an integral part of the therapeutic approach established to give our kids the skills and tools they need to cope with life.

-The Campus Café has become the destination for many of those who thrive and succeed in our Culinary Arts Program and is a true training ground for those interested in a potential career in the food industry.
+The Little Flower Café has become the destination for many of those who thrive and succeed in our Culinary Arts Program and is a true training ground for those interested in a potential career in the food industry.
 Interested students complete a required employment application and go through an interview process; positions are competitive and only the best qualified and prepared applicants are selected.
-Positions can include: food prep, cook, waiter, bus boy or girl and maitre de.
+Positions can include food prep, cook, waiter, busboy or girl, and maitre de.
 Some positions are paid and others are valid for school credit.

-The pride and dedication these young people have shown in their work has had an amazing effect on them, their families, staff and those they serve in the Café.
+The pride and dedication these young people have shown in their work have had an amazing effect on them, their families, staff, and those they serve in the Café.
 The day “Chef” often visits the tables or follows up with the staff that “take-out” to make sure that they enjoyed their meal and to see if there was anything they could have done better.

 Additional Vocational OPPORTUNITIES